 (b) Rebel creatives and wannabe creative clients

-The ‘wannabe creative’ client likes the hair/tattoos/shoes but feels decidedly uncool by comparison.
-They have regular haircuts/business suits/sensible shoes.
+The ‘wannabe creative’ client likes the hair/tattoos/shoes.
+But they feels decidedly uncool with their own regular haircuts/business suits/sensible shoes.

 ‘Hey, do you think (insert A-list film star) would be interested?’ and ‘wouldn’t (A-list rap star) be a great music choice for this?’.

-A few days later, back in the relative calm of the office, the client realises the budget will only cover about 10% of the ideas list.
+A few days later, back in the calm of the office, the client realises the budget will only cover about 10% of the ideas list.
 The board would likely also fire them for risking the company’s reputation.
 There’s zero chance of the idea making it though approvals.

-The client sends a bullet-point follow-up email of what’s acceptable back to the agency account manager.
+The client sends a bullet-point follow-up email of what’s acceptable back to the agency.
 This ignores 95% of the ideas from the creative review.
-The ad eventually comes out with the original core idea relatively still intact.

-But the idea is totally watered down to make sure it doesn’t rock the boat.
-It might end up being nominated and getting a Bronze or Commended award at some regional marketing awards ceremony that nobody really cares about anyway.
+The advert eventually comes out only loosely connected to the original idea.
+It’s watered down to make sure it doesn’t rock the boat.
+It might end up winning a Bronze medal at some regional marketing awards ceremony nobody really cares about.

 (c) Luvvy creatives and commercial clients

-This goes one of two ways.
+This goes one of 2 ways.
 Luvvy creatives are capable of being highly charming.
-If the timing of the moon and sun and their you know, biorhythms, is just right, they will dazzle the commercial client with a big idea that is super stylised and impressive.
+If the timing of the moon and sun and their biorhythms, is right, they dazzle the commercial client with a big super impressive idea.

-The client will lose their bearings completely and forget to ask all the normal business questions they normally ask.
+The client loses their bearings and forgets to ask all the normal business questions they normally ask.
 The ad goes on to drive record sales and wins multiple awards.